chirayuj01/Chirayu_26-08-2025/README.md

 Your `store.db` (**SQLite**) is great for getting started, but it can cause errors if many people use your app at once.

 Switching to a database like **PostgreSQL** will make your app more reliable and able to handle more traffic without issues.

+# (CSV output file is there present in folders structure only.)